Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 24-7 Availability and Critical Response Representation

 Knowing that crucial evidence can fade or disappear within hours of an accident, our firm members will go to the accident scene on a moment’s notice to assure proper legal management in conjunction with a railroad’s in-house and/or outside claims investigators and otherwise direct and advise throughout an accident’s investigation.
-We are particularly experienced at utilizing experts to assist in case evaluation and litigation.
-In each instance, we evaluate the potential liability, preserve the evidence, identify and interview witnesses, and work with law enforcement, insurance adjusters, reconstructionists and other experts.
+We are particularly experienced at utilizing the authorities to assist in case evaluation and litigation.
+In each instance, we evaluate the potential liability, preserve the evidence, identify and interview witnesses, and work with law enforcement, insurance adjusters, reconstructionists and other professionals.

 Cost-Effective Comprehensive Representation